AtheerAlzhrani/ML/README.md

 Aims to predict student study performance based on various factors using the XGBoost Regressor model.

-# Project: Predicting bike rentals using XGBR model
+# Project1: Predicting bike rentals using XGBR model